samstefan/animately.js/README.md

 buffMuffins.js
 ============

-A lightweight vanilla JavaScript animation library for complex CSS3 transforms that can be definded using JSON.
+A lightweight (doesn't require jquery) vanilla JavaScript animation library for complex CSS3 transforms that can be definded using JSON.